alfredsandare/PhoenixGUI/docs.md

 frame_size: tuple, (x, y).
 The size of the screen in pixels.
 ui_size: int.
 Multiplicative factor of the ui's size.

+### Methods

+load_data_from_dict(data, images)

+Parameters:
+data: dict.
+A dict with data.
+See below for formatting specifications.
+images: dict.
+A dict with identifier keys and pygame.surface values.

 ## Class MenuObject

 The superclass for all menu objects.